RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Web Security Essentials.md

 <p><em>Answer the questions below</em></p>

 <p>3.1.
-HWhat does your web browser send to a server to receive a web page?<br>
+What does your web browser send to a server to receive a web page?<br>
 <code>Request</code></p>

 <p>3.2.
 What web server is most commonly used to host WordPress websites?<br>